 - Hide the pill in a piece of cheese, bread, or a “meatball” of canned cat food.

-- Coat the pill in Nutri-Cal or Laxatone — these can both help the pill slide down your cat’s throat better, and can also make the pill more palatable — making the experience a bit easier.
+- Coat the pill in Laxatone — this can both help the pill slide down your cat’s throat better and can also make the pill more palatable — making the experience a bit easier.

-- Use a pill “gun” to get the pill to the back of your pet’s mouth and spare your fingers.
-(Don’t forget the water/treat/food “chaser”!)
+- Use a pill gun to get the pill to the back of your pet’s mouth and spare your fingers.
+(Don’t forget the water, treat, and water chaser!)